top of page

 CHAPTER ONE

-Wind whispered through the forest as though there hadn’t been warrior elves atop horrifying bugs trampling through the wolf territory’s underbrush.
-As though Serafine and her mates hadn’t Changed into wolves and charged away.
-As though Anise hadn’t climbed aboard her draugr and ridden after them, her alpha dragon mates at her side.
+Wind whispered through the forest as though warrior elves hadn't trampled through wolf territory atop horrifying bugs.
+As though Serafine and her mates hadn't Changed into wolves and charged away.
+As though Anise hadn't climbed aboard her draugr and ridden after them, her alpha dragon mates at her side.

-Sedric had described the scene to me in a hushed, harried whisper as events unfolded and the thunder of their footfalls merged from the forest and into the peaceful clearing around the wolves’ cabin.
-The thumps of things powerful and heavy driven into the earth, a strange dry rustling, and the deep voice that filled the forest with the unknown churned in the center of my chest.
+Sedric had described the scene to me in hushed, harried whispers as events unfolded, the acrid smell of fear clinging to his words.
+Thunder merged from the forest into the peaceful clearing around the wolves' cabin.
+The thumps of powerful, heavy beings driven into earth, strange dry rustling resembling autumn leaves crushed underfoot, and the deep voice that filled the forest churned in the center of my chest.

-The hot pressure of someone staring weighed me down while unseen beings spoke.
+Hot pressure weighed me down while unseen beings spoke.
 Someone was watching me.
 Studying me.
-Knowing they could do so freely because there was nothing I could do about it.
+Knowing they had free rein because there was nothing I could do about it.

-The familiar sensation was the same type of pressure before someone tripped me up or shoved me into a wall.
-The pause as someone took my measure and found me lacking because my disability was a hindrance to them.
-I couldn’t see the pathway that needed to be swept or the patch on the floor that needed to be scrubbed.
-My disability was their extra work, even though we were all slaves to Esoti and had no choice over anything in our lives.
+The familiar sensation was the same pressure before someone tripped me or shoved me into a wall.
+The pause as someone took my measure and found me lacking because my disability was a hindrance.
+I couldn't see the pathway that needed sweeping or the patch on the floor that needed scrubbing.
+My disability meant extra work for them, though Esoti owned us all as slaves with no choice over anything in our lives.

-I waited for an annoyed huff or the deprecating chuckle that usually accompanied the pressure, but there was nothing more than the wind winding through the leaves in the wolves’ forest.
+I waited for an annoyed huff or the deprecating chuckle that accompanied the pressure, but only wind wound through the leaves in the wolves' forest with a whispered susurrus that carried the green scent of oak and pine.
 Perhaps the magical dome Serafine had created was putting everyone out of sorts.

-I didn’t know the color of gold, but I knew how sunshine heated my skin and I thought it may be the same.
-I didn’t know what glitter was either, but it sounded like the effervescent bubbles I felt when water ran across the rocks in the brook.
+The color gold meant nothing to me, but I knew how sunshine heated my skin and thought it might describe it well.
+Glitter was foreign too, but it sounded like the effervescent bubbles when water ran across rocks in the brook.

-Tension hardened my shoulders when thunder split the air above my head, followed by the crackling of broken ice.
+Tension hardened my shoulders when thunder split the air above my head, the sound sharp enough to taste like copper pennies on my tongue.
+Crackling broken ice followed.
 Screams pierced my ears, ahead of panicked voices that rose over the cacophony.
-I ducked, my arms flying over my head as my heart pounded against my ribs.
-I couldn’t see to run to safety, so I could only make myself as small a target as possible.
-It was all I could ever do.
+I ducked, arms flying over my head as my heart hammered against my ribs like a caged bird.
+I couldn't see to run to safety, so I made myself as small a target as possible.
+It was all I could do to protect myself.

-Sedric’s strong fingers dug into my elbow as he hurried me across the grass, the blades swishing across my boots.
-“Quick.
-Get inside.”
+Sedric's strong fingers dug into my elbow as he hurried me across the grass, blades swishing across my boots like whispered secrets.
+"Quick.
+Get inside."

-“What’s happening?”
-I asked as he placed my hand on the banister so I could orientate myself.
+"What's happening?"
+I asked as he placed my hand on the banister so I could orient myself.
 I spun toward him, not taking another step.

-“The dome is cracking,” he said, his voice low.
+"The dome is cracking."
+His voice was low.
 Urgent.

-Serafine’s magic was strong.
+Serafine's magic was strong.
 Strong enough to defeat one of The Six.
-The dome could only break with the magic of another of equal power . . .
+The dome would only break with the magic of another of equal power...

 "Go into the kitchen with Cook and the staff.
 I'm going to round up who I can.
 When I return, we'll hide in the basement.
 If anything happens, that'll be the safest place for us all."

-Sedric’s footsteps hurried away.
-For an old wolf shifter, he still moved quickly, but that was the way of the wolves.
+Sedric's footsteps hurried away.
+For an old wolf shifter, he moved with speed, but that was the way of the wolves.
 Not only was I blind, I was also human.
-I was nothing like them.
+I was nothing like them and had no hope of matching their pace.

-I gripped the smooth wood and felt my way up.
-I counted the six steps to the top.
+I gripped the smooth wood and found my way up, counting each step by the familiar creak of the third board, the slight give of the fifth.
+Six steps to the top.
 Another six would take me to the front door.

-I felt for the door handle and quickly stepped inside.
-Males called through the woods, and their wolves’ howls followed me into the alphas’ cabin.
-My hand shook as I trailed my fingers along the plaster, a ball of barbed wire forming in my stomach as I made my way to the kitchen.
+I found the door handle, felt the warm brass that held the heat of the afternoon sun, and stepped inside.
+Males called through the woods, their voices rough with fear, and their wolves' howls followed me into the alphas' cabin like mournful echoes.
+My hand shook as I trailed fingers along the plaster, the texture cool and rough beneath my palm.
+A ball of barbed wire formed in my stomach as I made my way to the kitchen.

-I didn’t have a wolf’s preternatural abilities.
-Or any of the shifters’ abilities.
-Nor was I magical.
-I was merely a slave, purchased by Esoti from my mother when I was a young child, making me the lowest of the low.
+I lacked a wolf's preternatural abilities.
+Or any of the shifters' abilities.
+Magic eluded me entirely.
+Esoti had purchased me from my mother when I was a young child, making me the lowest of the low.
 Barely useful because of my eyes.
 I may never have seen my mother, but I never heard from her after she abandoned me, either.
-My life ever since had been the stronghold.
+The stronghold had been my entire life.

-Truth be told, I didn’t know how I’d survived.
+Truth be told, I didn't know why he’d purchased a blind slave, or how I'd survived.

-Serafine had gotten me out of that place after Esoti’s unbelievable death.
-I could barely get my head around the fact that she had killed Esoti and that she had a piece of the famous, all-powerful grimoire inside her.
-And then a few weeks later, Anise, the dragon shifters’ mate, arrived in wolf territory with her piece of the grimoire and the news that Drisella was dead.
+Serafine had gotten me out of that place after Esoti's death.
+I could barely wrap my head around the fact that she had killed Esoti and that she had a piece of the all-powerful grimoire inside her.
+And then a few weeks later, Anise, the dragon shifters' mate, arrived in wolf territory with another piece of the grimoire and the news that Drisella was dead.

 Now Haera was here with the panther alphas and elves begging for help.
 The wolves and dragons had known who she was, and not one of them had been welcoming.
 And the dome was cracking.
 I didn't have to see to understand the tension in the air.

 Haera and the elves brought destruction with them.
-There were only four beings powerful enough to crack the magic of the grimoire.
-And one motivated to assert his unending control over panther territory—Titan.
-He would never let them leave his territory voluntarily.
+Only four beings were powerful enough to wield the magic of the grimoire.
+And one motivated to assert his control over panther territory: Titan.
 And now he was here.
 If he got through the dome, he would raze the ground we walked on and leave a wasteland behind.
 Of that, I had no doubt.

-Barbs gouged my insides as I stepped into the kitchen, my palm settling on the wall nearest the door.
+Barbs gouged my insides as I stepped into the kitchen, palm settling on the wall nearest the door.
 The acrid scent of fear seared the back of my throat.
-Scared, raised voices replaced the kitchen’s usual cheerful clatter and peace.
-The room was filled with the body heat of too many people, crushing the air from my lungs.
+Sharp and metallic, like blood mixed with sweat.
+Scared, raised voices replaced the kitchen's usual cheerful clatter and peace.
+Too many bodies filled the room, their collective body heat crushing the air from my lungs and making it taste stale and thick.

-A rough, warm hand took mine.
-“Gilda, come with me, girl.”
+A rough, warm hand took mine with callused fingertips that spoke of years kneading bread and chopping vegetables.
+"Gilda, come with me, girl."

-I recognized Cook’s rasping voice, normally so confident but now tinged with nerves.
-Another crack boomed loud enough to shake the foundations beneath my feet.
+I recognized Cook's rasping voice, confident but now tinged with nerves that made it crack on the low notes.
+Another crack boomed loud enough to shake the foundations beneath my feet and rattle the pots hanging above us.
 Children whimpered and adults hushed.
-It was all they could do in the face of the unknown.

-“Get out of the way,” Cook demanded as she pushed our way through the crowd.
+"Get out of the way," Cook demanded as she pushed her way through the crowd, dragging me behind her.

 "Why's she going first?
 She's a human," a young male spat.